mighri-manar/Distributed-Intrusion-Detection-Supervised-Learning-on-CICIDS2017/README.md

 <div align="center">

-### If you found this project helpful, please consider giving it a ⭐!
+### If you found this project helpful, give it a ⭐!

 **Built with ❤️ for the cybersecurity community**